-You can also speak to our recommended health insurance broker, International Citizens insurance.
+You can also speak to our recommended health insurance broker.
 They will help you compare plans, answer your questions, and find the best-suited insurance plan for you.
 It doesn’t cost you any more to use a broker.

 Does Mexico tax retirement income?

 These agreements mean that although you will have to pay taxes on retirement or investment income, you won’t have to pay twice.
-Before you move to Mexico, check with an accountant in your home country to have a complete understanding of what you’ll need to do.
+Before you move to Mexico, check with an accountant in your home country to understand what you’ll need to do.